- Sport and Exercise Science

 - Health screening practitioner

-- Performance coach.
+- Strength and conditioning coach.

 Our alumni can be found in commercial, charity and public sectors across the UK, with recent graduates working for: